utep-cs-systems-courses/arch1-project2-stephypy/project/README.md

 # How To Use It

+- When the msp430 is first connected and run, it will play a short series of sounds as a welcome message.
 - S1 Button will play a fragment of the song "fallen down" from Undertale
 - S2 Button will display a red dimmed light
 - S3 Button will cycle between red light, green light, both red and green